freqtrade/freqtrade/docs/bot-usage.md

                         number).
   -l, --live            Use live data.
   --strategy-list STRATEGY_LIST [STRATEGY_LIST ...]
-                        Provide a commaseparated list of strategies to backtest Please note that ticker-interval needs to be set either in config or via command line.
+                        Provide a space-separated list of strategies to backtest Please note that ticker-interval needs to be set either in config or via command line.
 When using this together with --export trades, the strategy-name